 As the initial outline of your proposed ideas and work, the Foundation utilizes the LOI to determine sufficient alignment for funding consideration and “fit” before your organization expends time and energy putting together a full proposal.
 A successful LOI will provide the following: clear alignment with the Foundation’s mission and values; a sound and thoughtful approach to addressing one of our strategic priorities; and evident indicators that the organization has the capacity to carry out the work.
 A review may include site visits or follow up questions necessary to make funding recommendations.

 - One-stage: Letter of Inquiry submission accepted at any time.

 - Within four weeks, advisement of whether funding is approved.

 - Two-stages: Letter of Inquiry submission, followed by a more detailed proposal if invited.

 - Within four weeks, advisement of whether a full proposal is in order and the corresponding due date for completion.

-- The Board approves or declines recommendations at quarterly Board meeting.
+- Our Board approves or declines recommendations at the quarterly Board meeting.

 Tip: We advise you submit in advance of the deadlines below in case you encounter unexpected obstacles submitting your application.